 Virtual Training Tip: In a virtual environment, ensure a project or opportunity to use the new knowledge is built into the virtual training course.
 Make sure the remote learner has access to the resources they need to complete this project and report results.

 Measuring A Successful Training: Miguel’s Learning Journey

 All four levels of learning were in place, helping ensure an optimal outcome.
-If Miguel had not found the class exciting or did not retain the knowledge of its content, he never would have been moved to change his behavior or utilize his knowledge and would not have recovered the overpayment.
+Miguel found the class exciting and retained the knowledge of its content.
+He was moved to change his behavior and utilize his knowledge.
+As a result, he recovered the overpayment.

-Whether you are an instructor, instructional designer, or a learner, virtual courses have become a bigger part of our lives.
-By taking the time to develop and measure virtual training, we can ensure we are getting the most out of the time and funds invested.
+Whether you are an instructor, instructional designer, or a learner, virtual courses have become a big part of our lives.
+By taking the time to develop and measure virtual training, we can ensure we are getting the most out of invested time and funds.